Riki0923/SolidityCell/README.md

     🧠 Replace "0xYourAddressHere" with your wallet address!

-▶️ Puzzle 2
+▶️ Puzzle 2: The Data Oracle

 npx hardhat run scripts/solvingSecondCell.ts --network baseSepolia

-Use the helper scripts to find answers:
+Use helper scripts to find the correct data:

 npx hardhat run scripts/getSubgraphAnswer.ts npx hardhat run scripts/getMySubgraphAnswer.ts

-✅ Correct Answers:
+✅ Correct answers for Cell #2:

     0x63dED784c8Da63A79eE47f9a53BcB1BAD1d9F3e0 (newOwner)

     60975000 (USDC balance)

-    1 (toCell value)
+    1 (toCell value from subgraph)

-▶️ Puzzle 3
+▶️ Puzzle 3: The Final Riddle

 npx hardhat run scripts/solvingThirdCell.ts --network baseSepolia

+You’ll receive a cryptic riddle from 0G AI.
-This one presents a riddle.
-The answer is:
+The correct answer is:

 Knowledge

-If answered correctly, the contract will mint you a Proof of Escape NFT!
+Once solved, you'll receive a Proof of Escape NFT directly to your wallet.
-🎉 Have Fun

-This is a fully CLI-based game.
-No frontend.
-No distractions.
-Just smart contracts, viem, The Graph, and 0G AI.
+🏁 You Escaped!

+This project is:

+    CLI-only (no frontend)

+    Powered by Hardhat v3 and viem

+    Indexed by The Graph

+    Enhanced with 0G AI

-Good luck escaping! 💀🔐
+Good luck escaping the Solidity Cell!
+💻🔐🧠